glasses of whiskey oldest whiskey distilleries in Ireland

 The copper stills at the Jameson Bow Street Experience in Dublin.
 Photo: Tourism Ireland.

-For the full Jameson whiskey experience, you need to visit the Jameson Midleton Distillery in Co.
-Cork.
-The Cork facility actually produces much of the Irish whiskey sold in Ireland under the Jameson, Midleton, Powers, Redbreast, Spot, and Paddy labels.
+For the full Jameson whiskey experience, you should visit the Jameson Midleton Distillery.
+That facility produces much of the Irish whiskey sold in Ireland under the Jameson, Midleton, Powers, Redbreast, Spot, and Paddy labels.

 The Powers brand was the first bottled whiskey in Ireland.
 While no Powers distillery exists today, the brand has a history that dates back to 1791 when James Power established a small distillery at his public house in Dublin.